An Introduction to Duck Flighting

 For an evening flight all participating guns should be in place well before the expected flight time – so pack your shooting gear early.
 This will allow you to familiarise yourself with your surroundings and where your accompanying guns are so you can see where you’re safe and clear lines of shot are.
 Your host should be able to give you advice on where to expect the duck to flight from (particularly useful if there is little wind).
 It will be dark when you leave and when you are picking up so a powerful torch is a must have item and decoys and/or a duck call may be useful.
 Finally, ensure you (and your gun dog, should you choose to use one) are well hidden from your quarry.

-Basic rules and behaviour, such as the maximum time to the end of flight following the first shot and maximum number of cartridges allowed per gun, should all be agreed in advance and make sure there is a clear rule to signify the end of the flight and that everyone acknowledges when that signal is given.
-There is nothing more dangerous than shooting with little light and someone thinking the flight is still on when the rest are moving around picking up..
+The ground rules for the flight, such as the maximum time to the end of flight following the first shot and maximum number of cartridges allowed per gun, should all be agreed in advance and make sure there is a clear rule to signify the end of the flight and that everyone acknowledges when that signal is given.
+There is nothing more dangerous than shooting with little light and someone thinking the flight is still on when the rest are moving around picking up.
 Also keep in mind that it is very important not to overshoot on one particular duck pond and when shooting over water, always use a lead-free shot.

 N.B.
 During the winter months where many flight ponds are frozen or semi frozen make sure you try to avoid your duck landing on the ice or in the water.
 Ask your host the depth of the pond before the flight so that you know whether it is safe to send a dog or yourself onto the ice to retrieve your birds if they inadvertently do land in the wrong place.